suit-wg/suit-report/draft-ietf-suit-report.md

 IANA is requested to rename the overall SUIT registry group (https://www.iana.org/assignments/suit/suit.xhtml) "Software Update for the Internet of Things (SUIT)".

-IANA is requested to allocate a CBOR tag {{cbor-tag}}for each of:
+IANA is requested to allocate a CBOR tag for each of the following items.
+Please see {{cbor-tag}} for further details.

 * SUIT\_Report\_Protected
 * SUIT\_Reference
 * SUIT\_Capability\_Report

 IANA is requested to allocate a CoAP content-format {{?RFC7252}} and a media-type for SUIT\_Report {{media-type}}.
+Please see {{media-type}} and {{coap-cf}} for further details.

-IANA is also requested to add the following registries to the SUIT registry group (https://www.iana.org/assignments/suit/suit.xhtml):
+IANA is also requested to add the following registries to the SUIT registry group (https://www.iana.org/assignments/suit/suit.xhtml).

 * SUIT\_Report Elements {{iana-suit-report-elements}}
 * SUIT\_Record Elements {{iana-suit-record-elements}}